 - They are one of the few insects that show parental care to their young

 - They can push weights of up to 50 times their own weight

-- Dung Beetles are found on all continents except for Antarctica, and may live in all habitats.
+- D Beetles, found on all continents except for Antarctica, and may live in all habitats.

-Herbivores do not digest their food very well and therefore is one of their primary food sources (DUNG).
-Containing semi digested grass and a liquid (smells awful) and it is this liquid that they feed on.
+Herbivores do not digest their food well and is one of their primary food sources (DUNG).
+Containing semidigested grass and a liquid (smells awful) and it is this liquid they feed on.
 Having specialized mouth-parts to extract the liquid.
-The liquid contains microorganisms that are digested.
+The liquid contains microorganisms digested.